Arithmetic statistics for the Fine Selmer group in Iwasawa theory: Introduction

 \subsection{Acknowledgements}

-The first named author would like to thank Jeffrey Hatley, Debanjana Kundu and Antonio Lei for helpful discussions and comments.
-He would also like to thank Christian Wuthrich and Will Sawin for their suggestions in response to the following question: \href{https://mathoverflow.net/questions/409642/elliptic-curves-and-localizations-at-various-primes}{https://mathoverflow.net/questions/409642/}.
+The first named author's research is supported by the CRM-Simons postdoctoral fellowship.
+He would like to thank Jeffrey Hatley, Debanjana Kundu and Antonio Lei for helpful discussions and comments.
+He would also like to thank Christian Wuthrich and Will Sawin for their suggestions in response to a question posted by the first named author on Mathoverflow.org.
 The second named author gratefully acknowledges support from NSERC Discovery grant 2019-03987.
+The authors would like to thank the referees for helpful suggestions.